Nose Ring Stuck: Tips And Methods To Remove It

 Pick The Correct Twisting Technique

 You can only eliminate a stuck nose piercing ring without doing more harm if you correctly twist out the piercing ball when removing your nose ring.
-Avoid utilizing a mirror as it will make it unclear which direction to twist; keep moving right, then left.

 Wear Gloves When Taking Out The Jewelry